Kirill-Bugaev/awesome-arrowlain-wibar/README.md

 ...
 ```

-3. Find `awful.screen.connect_for_each_screen` function call and add the code which will create wibar for each Awesome screen to the end of function described in parameters.
+3. Find `awful.screen.connect_for_each_screen` function call and add code which will create wibar for each Awesome screen to the end of function initialized in parameters.
 It should look something like this:

 ```lua
 awful.screen.connect_for_each_screen(function(s)